-- D.24 The Applicant shall maintain all portions of any public road, whether state or local roads, used for access to the Property by construction vehicles, free from soil, mud or debris deposited due to such use during the duration of construction. <damage to public ways, street trees extending over RoW, street curbs, Title III, > - D.25 The Applicant shall comply with DPW requirements regarding curb-cut permits. - D.26 To the extent earth removal is necessary, the Applicant shall prepare an earth removal plan, showing all necessary cuts and fills, and describing the number of truck trips necessary for the earth removal.
-A copy of the plan will be kept on file at the jobsite. - D.27 Prior to commencing any earth removal, the Applicant shall provide the Board with the results of a Phase I Site Assessment pursuant to M.G.L. c.
-21E. - D.28 All catch-basins shall have oil/water separators as shown on the Approved Plans. - D. 29 Project sidewalks and pathways/walkways shall be compliant with the requirements of the Americans with Disabilities Act ("ADA") and the requirements of the Massachusetts Architectural Access Board ("AAB"). - D. 30 This Comprehensive Permit shall be a master permit which is issued in lieu of all other local permits or approvals that would otherwise be required, except for the issuance of Building Permits and Certificates of Occupancy by the Inspectional Services Department under the State Building Code; provided, however, the Applicant shall pay all local fees for such permits or approvals as published in the Town regulations or bylaws applicable to the Project, including but not limited to building permits, inspections, water and sewer connections, and curb cuts, but not including any I/I fees if such fees were adopted after the filing of the comprehensive permit application
+- D.23 The Applicant is responsible for the sweeping, removal of snow and sanding of the internal roadways, driveways, and sidewalks [DA49][TdR50]providing access to both the residents of the Project and emergency vehicles.
+Neither snow nor sand may be placed in or adjacent to resource areas. - D.24 The Applicant shall maintain all portions of any public road, whether state or local roads, used for access to the Property by construction vehicles, free from soil, mud or debris deposited due to such use during the duration of construction. - D.25 The Applicant shall comply with DPW requirements regarding curb-cut permits. - D.26 To the extent earth removal is necessary, the Applicant shall prepare an earth removal plan, showing all necessary cuts and fills, and describing the number of truck trips necessary for the earth removal. - D.27 Prior to commencing earth removal, the Applicant shall provide the Board with the results of a Phase I Site Assessment pursuant to G. L. c.
+21E. - D.28 All catch-basins shall have oil/water separators as shown on the Approved Plans. - D. 29 Project sidewalks and pathways/walkways shall be compliant with the requirements of the Americans with Disabilities Act ("ADA") and the requirements of the Massachusetts Architectural Access Board ("AAB"). - D. 30 This Comprehensive Permit shall be a master permit which is issued in lieu of all other local permits or approvals that would otherwise be required, except for the issuance of Building Permits and Certificates of Occupancy by the Building Department under the State Building Code; provided, however, the Applicant shall pay all local fees for such permits or approvals as published in the Town regulations or bylaws applicable to the Project, including but not limited to building permits, inspections, water and sewer connections, and curb cuts, but not including any I/I fees if such fees were adopted after the filing of the comprehensive permit application